gmtribe/launchpad-CCA/README.md

 ### Clearing price

-The clearing price represents the current marginal price at which tokens are being sold.
-The clearing price is updated when a new bid is submitted that would change the price.
-An event is emitted when the clearing price is updated.
+The clearing price is the current marginal price at which tokens are sold.
+It is updated when a new bid changes the price.
 The clearing price never decreases.

 ```solidity
 interface IAuction {